MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-storage-account.md

     1. **Source.** The source of the image should be Storage blobs and is automatically populated.

-    1. **Storage blob.** Specify the Azure Storage account path for the source image on your HCI cluster.
+    1. **Storage blob.** Specify the Azure Storage account path for the source image on your HCI system.

     1. **Storage path.** Select the storage path for your VM image.
 Select **Choose automatically** to have a storage path with high availability automatically selected.
-Select **Choose manually** to specify a storage path to store VM images and configuration files on the Azure Stack HCI cluster.
+Select **Choose manually** to specify a storage path to store VM images and configuration files on the Azure Local instance.
 In this case, ensure that the specified storage path has sufficient storage space.

 1. Select **Review + Create** to create your VM image.